soupnasty/techheroes/README.md

 # Tech Heroes API Documentation

+## Summary
+Get on-demand advice from seasoned software engineers from all disciplines.
+A user will be able look through a list of Heroes (seasoned developers.
+They can then request a call from a Hero.
+The Hero will either accept or decline.
+If a Hero accepts, a time is agreed upon and each person will get a text reminder 15 min before the call.
+The text will include the conference number to dial into.
+After the call, the Hero is paid.

 ## Authentication
 Every request that needs an authenticated user requires an `Authorization` header with the token